-- 1. The Code of Conduct has been amended so that, with effect from 31 January 2013, barristers are obliged under the Cab Rank Rule to accept instructions which are offered either (a) on the Standard Conditions of Contract for the Supply of Legal Services by Barristers to Authorised Persons 2012 ("the Bar Council terms") or (b) on terms which a barrister or the barrister's chambers have published as the barrister's standard terms. - 2.
+- 1. Since 31 January 2013, barristers have been obliged under the Cab Rank Rule to accept instructions which are offered either (a) on the Standard Conditions of Contract for the Supply of Legal Services by Barristers to Authorised Persons 2012 ("the Bar Council terms") or (b) on terms which a barrister or the barrister's chambers have published as the barrister's standard terms. - 2.
 The Bar Council terms render solicitors directly liable to pay the barrister's fees and exclude liabilities other than to the Lay Client. - 3.
 The history of the development of the Bar Council terms showed that those terms were regarded as unacceptable by some solicitors for commercial work.
 Thus: - a) between about 2001 and 2007 some progress had been made in negotiation between the Bar Council and Law Society to develop default terms for contracting with barristers.
 However, those negotiations broke down irretrievably.
 The Bar Council terms were accordingly developed by the Bar Council's Implementation Committee without the agreement of the Law Society; and - b) when the Bar Council's proposed terms were put out for consultation, some of the responses received from solicitors' organisations indicated that the terms were not acceptable. - 4.
 Against that background, Combar set up a small sub-committee to examine the issues that might arise when contracting with solicitors. - 5.
-By November 2010 members of that sub-committee met with members of the City of London Law Society's Litigation Committee ("the CLLS") to discuss the approach that City solicitors might take to the question of contracting with barristers.
+Members of that sub-committee met with members of the City of London Law Society's Litigation Committee ("the CLLS") to discuss the approach that City solicitors might take to the question of contracting with barristers.
 An area of concern for Combar was that, in the event that the Bar Council terms were not accepted as the basis for doing business, huge amounts of time and effort might have to be wasted in negotiating terms individually. - 6.
-The Combar/CLLS "Agreement for the Supply of Legal Services by a Barrister in a Commercial Case" ("the Combar/CLLS terms") is the product of the discussions that followed with the CLLS. - 7.
+The Combar/CLLS "Agreement for the Supply of Legal Services by a Barrister in a Commercial Case" ("the Combar/CLLS terms") were the product of the discussions that followed with the CLLS. - 7.
 The Combar/CLLS terms do not represent the optimal terms on which Combar barristers might contract with solicitors.
 On the contrary, the terms represent the outcome of a negotiation and, in certain respects, (most importantly the absence of a default basis for payment of barristers) the Combar/CLLS terms reflect the fact that no common position could be agreed. - 8.
 It should be emphasised that at no stage has Combar indicated to the CLLS that these terms have been agreed by or on behalf of the individuals or chambers that are members of Combar.
-During the process of negotiation of the terms no barrister, from any chambers, and no solicitor, from any firm, has agreed to be bound by these terms if proffered in any particular case.
+No barrister, from any chambers, and no solicitor, from any firm, has agreed to be bound by these terms if proffered in any particular case.